 def init(self):

 """Initialize"""

 pass

-'''

-'''

 def do_it(self, what):

 """Do it.

 @param what: do what.

 """

 pass

 '''

 Use blank lines in functions, sparingly, to isolate logic sections.
-Import blocks are separated by a single blank line, import blocks are separated from classes by two blank lines.
+Import blocks are separated by a single blank line, import blocks are separated from classes by one blank line.